 You probably know we’ve recently launched our brand new Growth Hacking Experiments Template, a partnership with 500startups, inspired by Brian Balfour, VP Growth at Hubspot.
 The template is awesome mostly because it took the growth strategies of over 1200 startups and tightened it all up as a great template ready for you to use and boost your company’s growth.

 This new launch may have gotten you thinking “But what on earth is Growth Hacking and why should I experiment it?”
 Fear not, we’re here to make it all clearer:

 Growth Hacking: Concept

-Growth hacking, as wikipedia wisely put – don’t look at me like that, I know you trusted wikipedia with your academic papers just as I did and we turned out just fine – is a marketing technique (wait a bit and on a future post I’ll explain why growth hackers are not here to replace marketers, they’re just different) developed by technology startups.
+Growth hacking, as Wikipedia wisely put – don’t look at me like that, I know you trusted Wikipedia with your academic papers just as I did and we turned out just fine – is a marketing technique (wait a bit and on a future post I’ll explain why growth hackers are not here to replace marketers, they’re just different) developed by technology startups.

 It’s focused on the use of the triad creativity + analytical thinking + social metrics to boost products sales and increase your market exposure.

-It’s frequently seen as a very important part of the online marketing strategies – in many cases, growth hacking bases its initiatives on known online marketing techniques, such as SEO (search engine optimisation), online analytics (your website’s data, social media indicators, etc.), content marketing and A/B testing.
+It’s frequently seen as a very important part of the online marketing strategies – in many cases, growth hacking bases its initiatives on known online marketing techniques, such as SEO (search engine optimization), online analytics (your website’s data, social media indicators, etc.), content marketing and A/B testing.